Hong Kong, a wonderful city state at a time it was still a Crown colony.

 Thursday 7.2.1985, Hong Kong

-The hostel is centrally placed in Kowloon so it was a fast walk down to the quay where the Star Ferryboats come and go.
+The hostel is centrally placed in Kowloon so it was a fast walk down to the quay where the Star Ferry boats come and go.
 These vessels have been running steadily for many, many years and is manned by a crew in Donald Duck outfits.
 The fare is only six cents (US) as it has been for a long time.
 The ferry is still the best and easiest way to get across the harbour in spite of tunnels for both cars and tube to the other side.

 I walked a bit around in the Central district kind of following a route the tourist authorities had laid.
 Here there were tall skyscrapers and small markets and bazaars in perfect union.
 (One might discuss the use of this last adjective.)

-I then took a double-decker tram to Causeway Bay and had a look there.
+Then I took a double-decker tram to Causeway Bay and had a look there.
 I did the same in Kennedy Town on the other side of Central from Causeway Bay.
 I got to Kennedy Town on a minibus (Light Bus), the ones without fixed halts (0.5 USD).

 Ordinary bus and tram is by the way very cheap.
 I only paid seven cents (US) from Central to Causeway Bay.
 And they are so lovably British.
 I actually thought it was very relieving how British inspired it was here compared to the two other countries I had travelled through, Japan and Taiwan.
 The Western influence and the Western content of these countries were for the most part limited to American.
 That can in my opinion become a bit too Yankee at the end of the day.
 (Despite this: I walked several times into a McDonald’s for hamburgers and a Coke.)